KennethRed/paydates/README.md

 Should this repository be a data-hub of some sorts then a stripped down version of Laravel named Laravel Zero could be considered.

+The only 'external' package that was used is spatie/simple-excel, there are many packages that do the same, spatie/simple-excel is as the name states, simple.
+The package is supported and actively maintained.

 ## Prerequisites
 - have docker-compose installed, if you have docker desktop this is already the case.